YoyoZhang24/RelaX50/README.md

 <br/>

 ## 1. Overview
 RelaX50 is a Chrome extension that plays a collection of relaxing music based on user's choice.
-It stimulates a minimalistic radio station that helps study/meditate/relax/sleep.
+It stimulates a minimalistic radio station that can help study 🧑‍🎓, meditate 💆, relax 😌, and sleep 😴.

 <br/>